top of page

 Here’s a practical cheat sheet (not legal advice—just the most common real-world situations).

-You may need permits/inspections if your kitchen renovation includes:
+You may need permits or inspections if your kitchen renovation includes:

-• New circuits, new lighting layouts, panel changes
+• New circuits, new lighting layouts, or panel changes

-• Moving plumbing (sink, dishwasher, fridge water line)
+• Moving plumbing (like the sink, dishwasher, or fridge water line)

 • Removing a wall or changing framing